pires/hazelcast-kubernetes/README.md

 $ kubectl scale deployment hazelcast --replicas 4
 ```

-Examine the status again by checking a node’s log and you should see the 4 members connected.
+Examine the status again by checking a node's logs and you should see the 4 members connected.
 Something like:
 ```
 (...)